How To Modify Your Product’s WiFi Chip Configuration

 To replace an imp’s configuration file, the device under test (DUT) flow within your factory firmware will need to call the factory only imp API method imp.setnvramimage() (it cannot be called in application firmware).
 This method has a single parameter which takes as its argument a string comprising a hash of your new NVRAM image.

 Your custom image must be complete as it will wholly overwrite the default image.
 This is the case even if you only need to change a few settings — in this case you need to ensure your image contains all of the default settings you are not changing.
-To receive a template NVRAM image, please contact Electric Imp Support.
+To request a template NVRAM image, please visit Electric Imp Support.

 This document provides guidance on which settings within the NVRAM image you should consider changing and how those settings are formatted.
 The NVRAM image’s settings each fall into one of three broad types:

 In this document we consider only the latter.
-For assistance with settings not detailed below, please contact Electric Imp Support.
+For assistance with settings not detailed below, please visit Electric Imp Support.